arashesmailian/Cipher-assessment/README.md

 - **Strong Typing**: TypeScript interfaces for all data models
 - **Component Tests**: Unit tests for critical functionality

-## 🔮 Future Enhancements

-- Add pagination for search results
-- Implement favorite recipes feature
-- Add advanced filters (cuisine, category, ingredients)
-- Implement offline support with service workers
-- Add recipe rating system
-- Implement user authentication

-## 📄 License

-This project was created as part of a Frontend Developer assessment.

-## 👥 Author

-Created for Frontend Developer Position Assessment

 ---

-**Note**: This application was built in 2-3 hours as per the assessment requirements, focusing on clean, maintainable code over feature completeness.
+**Note**: This application was built as per the assessment requirements, focusing on clean, maintainable code over feature completeness.